iturdikulov/notes/My_routine.md

 - Rinse the face with cool water and pat dry.
 - Apply aftershave or moisturizer to soothe the skin.

-3. Manicure, every 2 weeks:
+3. Manicure, every 2 weeks hands, 3 weeks feet:

 - Trim nails to desired length using nail clippers.
 - Use a nail file to shape the nails and smooth any rough edges.